 What’s more, a robust front desk station offers live video feeds so you can enhance security by authenticating guest access credentials and sharing live video with tenants.

 Since the ButterflyMX intercom has a customizable touchscreen interface, you can add a call button that dials your off-site doorman.
-When a visitor arrives at the building, they start a video call with the doorman, who can grant access right from their phone or computer.
-And package delivery is a breeze with ButterflyMX — couriers with a single-use or recurring delivery PIN can access the property without even calling the remote doorman.
+When visitors arrive at the building, they start a video call with the doorman, who can grant access right from their phone or computer.
+Package delivery is a breeze with ButterflyMX—couriers with a single-use or recurring delivery PIN can access the property without even calling the remote doorman.

-For added security, the intercom takes a photo every time someone accesses the property.
+For added security, the intercom takes photos whenever someone accesses the property.
 These photos create a secure audit trail that building staff can view in an online workplace management dashboard.

-The best part: installing ButterflyMX is quick and easy.
+The best part is that installing ButterflyMX is quick and easy.
 You’ll only need three connections — power, internet, and door strike.
 And because ButterflyMX is a wireless and cloud-based system, you won’t have to spend money purchasing or installing hardware.
 You can use any smartphone or computer to receive calls, see and speak with visitors, and grant remote property access.